apache/flink/docs/dev/batch/connectors.md

 ## Hive Connector

 Starting from 1.9.0, Apache Flink provides Hive connector to access Apache Hive tables.
-[HiveCatalog]({{ site.baseurl }}/dev/table/catalog.html#hivecatalog) is required in order to use the Hive connector.
+[HiveCatalog]({{ site.baseurl }}/dev/table/catalogs.html#hivecatalog) is required in order to use the Hive connector.
-After HiveCatalog is setup, you can use Table API or Flink SQL Client to access tables in Apache Hive.
+After HiveCatalog is setup, please refer to [Reading & Writing Hive Tables]({{ site.baseurl }}/dev/table/hive/read_write_hive.html) for how to use the Hive connector and its limitations.
-Same as HiveCatalog, the officially supported Apache Hive versions are 2.3.4 and 1.2.1.
+Same as HiveCatalog, the officially supported Apache Hive versions for Hive connector are 2.3.4 and 1.2.1.

-### Limitations

-The following is a list of major limitations of the Hive connector.

-1. INSERT OVERWRITE is not supported.
-2. Inserting into partitioned tables is not supported.
-3. ACID tables are not supported.
-4. Bucketed tables are not supported.
-5. UNION type is not supported.
-6. Only a limited number of table storage formats have been tested, namely text, ORC, and Parquet.

 {% top %}